-- Risk free interest rate term structure: The discount curves used to value future cash flow are published by the European Insurance and Occupational Pension's Authority ("EIOPA"), part of the European system of financial supervision.
+- Risk free interest rate term structure: The discount curves used to value future cash flows are published by the Prudential Regulation Authority ("PRA"), part of the UK system of financial supervision (prior to 31 December 2020 the corresponding rates were published by the European Insurance and Occupational Pensions Authority).
 Separate discount rates are used depending on the currency of obligations.
 The discount rates are the same for all products within that currency. - Benefit indexation: Where claims are linked to external indices such as Retail Price Index (RPI) or Limited Price Index (LPI), appropriate inflation curve (based on RPI expectation) published by the Bank of England is used.
 Where LPI inflation is capped at 2.5% per annum the benefit is assumed to escalate at a fixed 2.5% per annum.